att-innovate/onap-ns-operator-portal/README.md

 You can find the most recent version of the user guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+# Up and Running

+- Make sure you have `node lts` on your machine.
+- Install `yarn` using `npm` (node package manager).
+- In the root of the directory run `yarn install`.
+- In the root of the directory run `yarn start`.
+- Navigate to `localhost:3000/dashboard`.

 # Important Notes on Demo Limitations

 1. If you hit `Cmd/Ctrl` + `R`, the entire local cache is refreshed, and since there is no backing DB, and the